onefoursix/sdc-k8s-deployment-with-custom-config/README.md

 This approach packages a custom <code>sdc.properties</code> file within a custom SDC image at the time the image is built, similar to the example [here](https://github.com/streamsets/control-agent-quickstart/tree/master/custom-datacollector-docker-image).
 See the <code>Dockerfile</code> and <code>build.sh</code> artifacts in the [Example 1](https://github.com/onefoursix/sdc-k8s-deployment-with-custom-config/tree/master/Example-1) directory.

-This approach is most suitable for [execution](https://streamsets.com/documentation/controlhub/latest/help/controlhub/UserGuide/DataCollectors/DataCollectors_title.html) SDCs whose config, other than Java Heap size, does not need to be dynamically set.
+This approach is most suitable for [execution](https://streamsets.com/documentation/controlhub/latest/help/controlhub/UserGuide/DataCollectors/DataCollectors_title.html) SDCs whose config does not need to be dynamically set.
 The <code>sdc.properties</code> file "baked in" to the custom SDC image may include custom settings for properties like <code>production.maxBatchSize</code> and email configuration, but typically would not set a value for <code>sdc.base.http.url</code>, as execution SDCs typically run in a "headless" fashion.

 Make sure to set <code>http.realm.file.permission.check=false</code> to avoid permission issues.